A symmetry-protected exceptional ring in a photonic crystal with negative index media: Introduction

 In this paper, we analyze a photonic crystal composed of negative index media (NIM), which is described by the GEVP with Hermitian matrices.
 Our analysis using COMSOL Multiphysics{\textregistered} demonstrates that the above photonic system, composed of split-ring resonators (SRRs) and metal-wire structures, hosts a SPER with emergent symmetry at a finite frequency.
 In this system, the negativity of the permittivity and the permeability results in the indefiniteness of the matrices, which is essential for the emergence of the above SPER.

 The rest of this paper is organized as follows.
 In Sec.~2, we briefly review GEVPs and analyze the band structure of a toy model.
 The toy model hosts a SPER protected by the emergent symmetry.
 In Sec.~3, we analyze a photonic crystal composed of NIM.
 We show the emergence of a SPER and discuss the observability of the SPER.
 In Sec.~4, a short summary and discussion are provided.
 In Appendix~A, Eq.~(2) is derived from Eq.~(1).
-In Appendix B, the relation between the pseudo-Hermiticity and SPERs is discussed.
+In Appendix~B, the relation between the pseudo-Hermiticity and SPERs is discussed.
+In Appendix~C, a band structure for the positive permittivity and permeability is shown.
+In Appendix~D, we analyze a $\omega$-dependent toy model by two different approaches.

-\section{GEVP AND NON-HERMITICITY}
+\section{GEVP and non-Hermiticity}

 In this section, we briefly review the GEVP and analyze a toy model~\cite{footnote3}.
 In contrast to the ordinary eigenvalue problem, eigenvalues of GEVPs can be complex numbers even when the matrices are Hermitian.
 Whether the eigenvalues are real or complex is not determined by the Hermiticity of matrices in GEVPs, though it is determined only by the Hermiticity in the eigenvalue problems.
 GEVP is defined by